neperfepx/neper/docs/_sources/workflow.rst.txt

 Being an (Internal) Developer
 -----------------------------

 .. note:: To start working as a developer of the program, you need *(i)* a GitHub account and *(ii)* to be granted access to the private repository(ies).
-It is also a good idea to `configure ssh access without a password <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`_.
+You also need to `configure the connection to GitHub using SSH <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`_.
 You will push code directly to the private repository(ies), not on a *fork*.

 Getting the Code as a Local Git Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~